 Welcome on my webpage.
 I am a scientist working at the Institute of Geological Sciences (University of Bern).
 Here you can find research material (articles, computer programs) and a collection of personal pictures.
 Enjoy your visit.

-Articles: 34 peer-reviewed papers published or in press; c.
+Articles: 35 peer-reviewed papers published or in press; c.
 15 papers in review/prep.
-Underlined names are students. ** Work done by a PhD student (first author, I was the lead advisor for this paper). † = ≥ 25 citations; †† = ≥ 50 citations (GS).
+Underlined names are students. ** Work done by a PhD student that is first author; I was the lead advisor for this paper. † = ≥ 25 citations; †† = ≥ 50 citations (GS).

 Books: 1 peer-reviewed book published; 2 book chapters published; 1 book and 3 book chapters in review/prep.